StetHD/tarifa-book/introduction/index.md

 # Introduction
-#### Why wrapping cordova with another CLI?
+#### Why wrapping Apache Cordova with another CLI?

-To use cordova you must know enough about each platform you work with:
+Using Apache Cordova means having basic knowledge of each platform you work with:

-* how to build/debug the *common* way (with an IDE like Xcode, Visual Studio...)
+* how to build and debug the *common* way (with an IDE like Xcode, Visual Studio...)
-* how to build for release and publish your app to a store (iOS, Android, WP, Windows8...)
+* release and publish your app to stores (iOS, Android, WP...)
 * how to distribute your app to testers (hockeyapp, iOS ad-hoc distribution...)

-You may also need to change or add stuff in the native part of the cordova project depending on the platform.
+You may also need to change or add stuff in the native part of the Apache Cordova project depending on the platform.
 For example, to update an Android app, you need to bump the integer value of the `android:versionCode` attribute in the `AndroidManifest.xml` file.
 Likewise, with iOS, adding a custom url scheme is only possible by adding some values